-The rise of different marketplaces and collaboration tools gave them the advantage to work with them in real-time.
-Freelancing also gave way to a lot of workers, old and young, to showcase their skills and use these for their business.
+The rise of different marketplaces and collaboration tools gave them the advantage of working with them in real time.
+Freelancing also gave way to a lot of workers, old and young, to showcase their skills and use these for their businesses.

 Workers, whether freelancers or not, should also know their market.
 This helps them determine how much they should charge their services and how they promote their services better.

 The recent Payoneer freelancer income report tackles what every worker needs to know about the market, its current trends, and its advantages.

 The young dominate the scene, but the old get higher pay

 One takeaway from the report: workers who are about to start or end their careers are more likely to do freelancing.
 Freelancers nowadays start young (18-24 years old at 21%), though middle-aged workers have the largest share (25-34 at 48%).

 However, when it comes to expertise, the old still dominates the pay rate.
 Freelancers ranging from 55 to 64 years of age receive an average of $36 per hour.
 This is more than twice higher as the rate of their younger counterparts ($16).

 Based on the report, the youngest and the oldest bracket also have higher tendencies of freelancing full-time.

 On the same report, freelancers aged 25 to 54 have a bigger tendency to juggle both full-time jobs and freelance gigs.
 Though freelancing can be a satisfying option for them, the security and stability that comes with having a job still attract them, especially when raising their family.